oakland-public-library/card-app/README.md

 # About

-A dockerized library card application form.
-Uses Python, Flask, and the Sierra API (v5+).
+A library card application form for patrons, leveraging the Sierra REST API (v5 or higher).
+Includes Docker configs for easy deployment.

 # Environment Variables